Astros fans from Arkansas receive gesture after death in family

 At first, Kristie didn't believe the offer, but then accepted.
 After a long drive from Arkansas, she, her son and daughter and niece arrived in Houston.
 "It brought back a lot of memories," she said.

 "It made me realize there are good and kind people in the world," Jester said.
-The family met Joseph and his wife this afternoon at Biggio's at the Marriott.
+The family met Joseph and his wife Saturday afternoon at Biggio's at the Marriott.

 "It's bittersweet," Jester explained.
 "But I feel like Harold is here with us, and he's looking on from the best seat in the house."